-As an institution in the Gerda and Klaus Tschira Foundation, Wilhelm Ostwald Park belongs to a collaborative network embracing cooperation in the areas of museums, science and heritage conservation.
+As an institution of the Gerda and Klaus Tschira Foundation, the Wilhelm Ostwald Park belongs to a collaborative network embracing cooperation in the areas of museums, science and heritage conservation.

 The Gerda and Klaus Tschira Foundation collaborates with almaLab, Leipzig University’s research centre for school students.
-Every year, the foundation invites talented youngsters from secondary schools to attend an extracurricular programme at Wilhelm Ostwald Park.
+Every year, the foundation enables talented youngsters of secondary schools to attend an extracurricular programme at Wilhelm Ostwald Park.
 The project aims to arouse participants’ interest in working in STEM professions and to nurture their special talent.

-In 2018, Wilhelm Ostwald Park began working with Geopark Porphyrland, also known as Saxony’s Stone Kingdom.
+Since 2018, Wilhelm Ostwald Park has also been working with Geopark Porphyrland, Steinreich in Saxony.
 As well as pooling our knowledge and experience by setting up joint nature studies activities, above all we intend to interest young people in science.
 The projects for pupils of all ages focus on nature conservation, environmental education, and the preservation and sustainable use of the region’s geological heritage.